FDio/csit/docs/model/current/UTI_output_files/test_case/results/reconf/packet_rate.rst

    limitations under the License.

-Test type
-^^^^^^^^^

-This entry has a string value, set individually by tests.
-Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).

-Currently implemented values are "mrr", "ndrpdr", "reconf" and "soak".

-As the result mapping contains a sub-mapping named after the test type, this information is derived, so this entry appears only in info output.
+Packet rate
+^^^^^^^^^^^

+Value of this entry is a float specifying an aggregate packet rate at which the measurement was performed.
+The rate was discovered as an NDR lower bound, and is expressed in packets per second.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.3.0,
 last patch update in version 0.3.0.